facebook

 “While you learn most things on the job, LTU does what college is supposed to do: give you the tools to succeed.”

-– Luke Sabo ‘21
+– LUKE SABO ‘21

 Five years ago, LTU established this degree program to open a new career opportunity for students.
 Program Director Yelena Vaynberg explained that mathematical occupations are growing much faster than the national average – with median salaries well above the national average in fields such as actuarial science, finance and mathematics.
 Actuarial science includes business studies, finance, insurance, retirement investments, among other related fields.
 “It’s one of those ‘secret’ jobs,” Vaynberg said.
 “There are only 40 to 50 thousand actuaries in the whole country but it’s a growing field.